jhipster/generator-jhipster-react-native/docs/oauth2-oidc.md

   - Change `@your-expo-username` to match your Expo username (run `expo whoami`)
   - Change `reactNativeAppName` to the value provided during generation (look in your `.yo-rc.json`)

-Copy the provided `clientId` to `app/config/app-config.js`, and set `oktaClientId` to the copied value.
+Copy the provided `clientId` to `app/config/app-config.js`, and set `nativeClientId` to the copied value.
 This is loaded in `login.sagas.js` during authentication.

 You can now log in to Okta through React Native clients on iOS, Android, and Web.